Press ESC to close

 Baby swings have been around since prehistoric times, and this is not something new.
 The use of cotton fabrics to rock newborns dates back to 6000 BC and was discovered in historical sites such as ancient Egypt and Babylonia.

-Parenting styles and childcare equipment have evolved: from wooden rocking chairs to comfy sofas, from cradles to modern baby rockers
+Parenting styles and childcare equipment have evolved: from wooden rocking chairs to comfy sofas, from cradles to modern baby rockers.

 With every generation, there’s always something new coming up in parenting style and lifestyle, even when using baby swings.
 It may sound odd, but you’d be surprised to know people even use baby swings as a “lazy mom tool.